 Google Scholar can be a useful resource for initial research and for locating scholarly articles.
 This guide provides information and helpful advice on using Google Scholar in academic research.

-Google Scholar can be set to connect to library resources, allowing you to locate and then access content included in our subscriptions.
+Google Scholar can, however, be linked to your MSOE ID, allowing you to locate and then access content included in the library's subscriptions.
 Follow these instructions to set up this option.

 Once you have set up this option, a Resources @ MSOE link will appear in your search results for resources included in library subscriptions.